dheerajtp/cal-pal/README.md

 ## Contributing and License
 **Contributing**: Contributions are welcome!
-If you'd like to contribute to Drork, please follow these guidelines:
+If you'd like to contribute to Calpal, please follow these guidelines:
  - Fork the repository.
  -  Create a new branch for your feature or bug fix.
  -  Make your changes and test them thoroughly.